 Arizona law requires that all public school districts must both identify gifted learners and provide appropriate educational programs and services for gifted learners.
 However, the law does not prescribe the models that district must use to serve their gifted learners.

-NEW: No Cost SY2022-2023 Universal Screening Opportunity for All 2nd Grade Students in Arizona Public Schools (this opportunity has been extended from SY2021-2022)
+No Cost Universal Screening Opportunity for All 2nd Grade Students in Arizona Public Schools (this opportunity has been extended from SY2021-2022)

 Following a competitive procurement process, ADE has identified the Cognitive Abilities Test™ (CogAT®), from Riverside Insights as the 2nd grade screening tool for this program.

 Schools can choose to test their students using traditional paper/pencil versions of the assessment or an online testing option.
 Given that this program is funded through a one-year appropriation, all testing activities will need to be completed within this fiscal year, or by June 2023.
 ADE will be billled directly for testing materials ordered by participating public schools - so no monies will be required from LEAs to order and access testing materials for this opportunity.

 Starting this year (SY2021-2022), students that score at or above the 97th percentile, based on national norms (age or grade norms), on a test adopted by the State Board of Education (which includes the CogAT® test for this program) will generate a new Group B add-on per-pupil funding weight – a new “G” weight.
 Qualifying pupils will generate the new 0.007 Group B add-on funding in FY 2022 and the corresponding funding will appear in payments and on payment reports later this year.
 More details about the new “G” weight may be found on our School Finance website.

 A website hosted by Riverside Insights has been created for LEAs to order testing materials and access comprehensive training and technical assistance and support resources (https://riversideinsights.com/az-gifted):